Tips to Make Your Outdoor Cat Safer

 Some people value the safety and security of home and hearth, while others prefer the adventures of the great outdoors.
 Those values are often reflected in cat owners' decisions about whether their cat will be an indoor or an outdoor cat.
 While it's true that on average, indoor cats live longer, many people believe that the possibility of a longer life isn't worth giving up the many experiences that life has to offer.
 If you are one of those that believes that cats should be able to experience the joys of the great outdoors, here are some of the risks you should consider, as well as some ways to reduce those risks.

-In a study published in the Journal of Wildlife Management, researchers used radio transmitters and other equipment to track the movements of 42 cats.
+published in the Journal of Wildlife Management, researchers used radio transmitters and other equipment to track the movements of 42 cats.
 Some of the cats were owned, and others were feral cats.
 In tracking their every move over the course of time, they discovered that the average range for pet cats was 4.9 acres.
 That's the equivalent of about three and a half city blocks.
 The study observed the cat's activities as they ran, stalked prey, and rested.
 They found that in addition to getting lost, the pet cats were often challenged by feral cats that dominated a specific area.

 To keep your cat from being lost, it's important for the cat to have a collar with a tag with your contact information.
 Because cats often jump over fences and climb trees, it's important that the collar have a clasp that will release in the event that it gets caught on something.
 Many people also use microchips which contain their home addresses.
 Microchips last a lifetime and utilize RFID technology in which a scanner reveals the ID number.
 The process of inserting the microchip is relatively painless and the average cost is $45.00.